unknown4679/WebSite2/replit.md

 - **Backend Build**: ESBuild bundles server code to `dist/index.js`
 - **Static Serving**: Express serves built frontend files in production
 - **Database Migration**: `npm run db:push` applies schema changes to PostgreSQL

+## CI / CD

+This repository includes a GitHub Actions workflow that builds the frontend (`client`) and deploys the generated static files to GitHub Pages on pushes to `main`.

+What to set up:
+- Ensure the `client` build command writes static files to a directory (this workflow looks for `dist/public` or `client/dist`).
+- If you want to deploy a dynamic backend, deploy it separately (Render, Heroku, Vercel) and set environment variables accordingly.

+To use the workflow:
+1. Push to `main` and GitHub Actions will run the build and publish the site to GitHub Pages.
+2. Make sure repository Pages is enabled in GitHub settings (the action publishes to `gh-pages` branch using the default token).

 ### Environment Configuration
 - **Database URL**: Required environment variable for PostgreSQL connection